 Getting Started: workspace setup and first value

-Set up QuoterAgent so your team can move from zero to first proposal with operational clarity.
+Set up QuoterAgent so your team can move from zero to first proposal — and first payment — with clarity.

 High-level orientation page that explains structure and decision boundaries.